IgorCoraine/TIA_Add-In_VCI_Git_Connector/README.md

 ```shell
 git push
 ```
->Returns succesfull or error message on a pop-up<br>
+>Returns successful or error message on a pop-up<br>
 >**It is necessary to add remote origin first**

 ### <a name="3_8"></a>3.8 Pull